Teso language: Alphabet

-The first sentence in the bible can be translated as Ageunet, abu Edeke Kosub akwap keda akuj ("In the beginning God made the earth and the heavens" lit. "the down and the up").

 Gender and noun prefix

 As with many other languages, Ateso words have grammatical gender.
 For grammatical purposes all nouns in Ateso are divided into three classes or genders:(a) masculine, (b) feminine and (c) neuter.

 Noun prefix

 Every noun in Ateso has a prefix which varies according to the gender of the noun or according to whether the noun is singular or plural.
 Nouns (in the singular) starting with "E" or "O" are usually masculine.
 Those starting with "A" are feminine while those that start with "I" are neuter.
 See table below for details.